ReDI-School/html-css/README.md

 ### Project III: Final Project

-**Goal:** Apply your skills to a project of your choice, selecting one of the following:
+**Goal:** Apply your skills to a project of your choice.
+Choose one of the following:

 #### Option 1: TechStore Responsive Design
-- Build a fully responsive e-commerce web application.
+- TechStore Responsive Design Project: A fully responsive e-commerce web application.
 - Includes a sticky header, responsive sidebar, and dynamic product grid.
 - Implement media queries for tablets and mobile devices.

 #### Option 2: Creative Developer Portfolio
-- Create a modern, responsive portfolio to showcase your work.
+- Creative Developer Portfolio: A modern, interactive portfolio to highlight your creativity.
 - Features include a sticky navigation bar, an engaging hero section, and an animated project grid.
 - Focus on interactivity, aesthetics, and smooth responsiveness.

 ---

-## Learning Objectives
+## 🚀 Learning Objectives

 By the end of this course, you will be able to: